uggla/gitlab-push-and-mr/README.md

 host = "http://gitlab.example.com"
 ```

 If password key is defined, user and password will be used to perform the authentication.
-Otherwise, it will use ssh private key and passphare configuration.
+Otherwise, it will use ssh_key_file and ssh_passphrase configuration keys.

-Execute
+## Usage example
+Execute:
 ```bash
 // run tool
 cargo run -- -d "Some Description" -t "Some Title"